ryuk156/ryuk156/README.md

 ## Sup everyone! 👋, I‘m Yash Patel

-##### Final Year Computer Science student who specializes in full stack web development.
-Experienced in building complete web application with backend API system.
-Find out more about me & feel free to connect with me here:
+##### 👋🏼I’m a web developer with 2+ years of experience, An Core Team member of Circuitverse, and Co-Founder of Dev club, Mumbai, India.Find out more about me & feel free to connect with me here:

 <a target="_blank" href="https://www.linkedin.com/in/yash-patel-22546a191">
     <img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />